DevDimov/react-openweather-app/README.md

 ## Overview of features

-Newly added (Feb 27, 2022)
+Newly added (Mar 5, 2022)

+- Header controls specific to each location
 - Two display modes, detailed and compact
-- Header controls specific to each location
 - Settings panel with drop-down menus for applying preferences globally
+- Multilingual support
+- Wind speed conversion to m/s, km/h, or mph

 Jan 15, 2022